Our Active Locomotives

 Our Non-active Locomotives

-Currently out-of-service, our GP-10 #8330 was originally built in 1954 by the Electro-Motive Division as a GP-9.
+Currently out-of-service due to engine trouble, our GP-10 #8330 was originally built in 1954 by the Electro-Motive Division as a GP-9.
 It was subsequently rebuilt and upgraded to the GP-10 designation by the Illinois Central Railroad’s shops in Paducah, KY.

 EMD GP-7 #1822